AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/oauth-with-azure-active-directory-for-dynamics-crm.md

    ![](assets/setup-10a.png)

-1. From here, enter “enterprise” in the search box and click on Enterprise Applications
+1. From here, enter "[!UICONTROL enterprise]" in the search box and click **[!UICONTROL Enterprise Applications]**.

    ![](assets/setup-11.png)

-1. Again, find and open your new application from the list of applications
+1. Again, find and open your new application from the list of applications.

-1. From the Permissions tab, click **Grant Admin Consent for (instance name)**.
+1. From the Permissions tab, click **[!UICONTROL Grant Admin Consent for (instance name)]**.

    ![](assets/setup-13a.png)

-1. Click **Accept**.
+1. Click **[!UICONTROL Accept]**.

    ![](assets/setup-13b.png)

-1. From the "Users and Groups" tab, make sure that the valid "Users and Groups" are assigned to the Application.
+1. From the "[!UICONTROL Users and Groups]" tab, make sure that the valid "Users and Groups" are assigned to the Application.

    ![](assets/setup-14.png)